MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     ```python
    # Initialize prompt with system message
-   prompt=[
+   prompt = [
-            SystemMessage("You are a helpful AI assistant that answers questions.")
+            {"role": "system", "content": "You are a helpful AI assistant that answers questions."}
         ]
     ```